 At the end of 2006, INIBAP and IPGRI jointly adopted the name Bioversity International and the work on bananas was incorporated in the Commodities for Livelihoods programme coordinated from Montpellier.
 Richard Markham oversaw the integration of the network's work on banana with that on cacao and coconut.
-In the meantime, the ProMusa working groups were restructured into the current Crop Improvement, Crop Protection and Crop Production working groups and membership opened to non-scientists.
+In t2007, the ProMusa working groups were restructured into the Crop Improvement, Crop Protection and Crop Production working groups and membership was opened to non-scientists.
 ProMusa is now a knowledge-sharing platform.

 The publication of INFOMUSA ceased in 2007.
 A few years later, the databases on bibliographic references on bananas (Musalit) and researchers on bananas (Musacontacts, formerly BRIS) were incorporated to the ProMusa webiste.